ParallelMaths/parallel/pages/10-25-asteroid-impact.md

 ## 1. Asteroid sizes

 This short video shows the sizes of various asteroids that have been spotted in outer space.
-In fact, some of them have actually struck Earth, such as (2008 TC3).
+In fact, some of them have actually struck Earth, such as _2008 TC3_.

-@[youtube](bSkPNMjRRio?rel=0) _(If you have any problem seeing the video then just right-click on the video and open the video in a new window)_
+@[youtube](bSkPNMjRRio?rel=0) _(If you have any problems watching the video then just right click and open it in a new window)_

 ::: problem id=1_1 marks=1
-__1.1__ Asteroid (99942 Apophis) is the same shape as (2004 FH), but 10 times taller.
+__1.1__ Asteroid _99942 Apophis_ is the same shape and density as _2004 FH_, but 10 times taller.
 How much bigger is its mass?

 * [ ] 10
 * [ ] 100